-Revenue from fieldtrip registrations are recognized once participants have attended the trip.
+Revenue from fieldtrip registrations is recognized once participants have attended the trip.
 The Foundation also charges each escrow fund and agency fund a management fee for managing and administering fund assets during the year.
 Fees charged for managing the escrow funds are based on the income for the year and the fees charged for managing the agency funds are charged based on the net asset value of these agency funds.

 Contributions are recognized when cash, securities or other assets, an unconditional promise to give, or notification of a beneficial interest is received.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.
-As of December 31, 2021 and 2020, there were \$0 and \$196,071 conditional promises to give outstanding, respectively.
+As of December 31, 2022, there were \$266,783 conditional promises to give outstanding, of which the Foundation has received \$206,783 in advance.
+As of December 31, 2021, there were \$0 conditional promises to give outstanding.